yecril71pl/cpp-docs.pl-pl/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parametry

+*complexNum*<br/>
-*complexNum* liczby zespolonej, w których część rzeczywista jest do wyodrębnienia.
+Liczby zespolonej, którego część rzeczywista jest do wyodrębnienia.

 ### <a name="return-value"></a>Wartość zwracana